Timeline 2016

 Marlon and I laid the pavers over a very hot Christmas period.
 Dad came and showed us how to get our levels and helped us get the sand level – he’d done that job many times before.
 Once we all had about 8 metres laid, Lon and I started to do about 1 square metre at a time, then resting for the rest of the day!
 It was so hot.
 We even invested in some shade cloth to cover us.

 We didn’t want overflow all over our freshly laid pavers, so Marlon and I dug up a few to put in a drainage pipe.
 As is usually the way, what we thought would be an afternoon job turned into a nightmare when we discovered that the downpipe from the house roof wasn’t actually connected and the pipe that it was meant to run into ran backwards, to below the average drainage height.
-How it hadn’t eaten out a huge hole underground, I’ll never know.
+I’ll never know how it hadn’t eaten out a huge hole underground.

-About this time, friends gave us a pond which we put at the back and connected up a solar pump for it.
+About this time, friends gave us a pond, which we put at the back and connected to a solar pump.

 People can’t go past the house without saying ‘Hi’ to Athena.